RenoAji/RenoAji/README.md

 ### Informatics student at Electronic Engineering Polytechnic Institute of Surabaya

-- 🖥️ Passionate in programming
+- 🖥️ Still exploring a bunch of different thing in the tech field
 - 💼 My Portofolio : https://renoaji.me